tn74/reem/docs/basic.rst

 Callback Subscribers listen to a key in Redis and execute a user-specified function when an update occurs.
-They are instantiated with an interface, channel name, a function, and dictionary specifying key-word arguments to the function.
+They are instantiated with an interface, a channel name, a function, and a dictionary specifying keyword arguments to the function.

 Instantiation is as below